Skip to main content

 Problem

-The Bureau of Labor Statistics (BLS) conducts the American Time Use Survey (ATUS) to collect nationally representative data on how Americans ages 15 and older spend their time.
-ATUS respondents complete a time diary with a phone interviewer and report their main activities for a 24-hour period from 4am the previous day to 4am of the current day.
+The Bureau of Labor Statistics (BLS) conducts the American Time Use Survey (ATUS) to collect nationally representative data on how, where, and with whom Americans ages 15 and older spend their time.
+ATUS respondents complete a time diary, reporting their activities for a 24-hour period from 4am the previous day to 4am of the current day.

 Solution